 Definitely Start With Local SEO

 Whatever type of multi-location business you run, it is imperative that you dedicate time and resources to local SEO.
+Even if your product has a wider appeal than just your local area, ignoring this aspect can kill any campaign.
 Almost half of all Google searches have local intent, writes The Hoth’s Clayton Johnson.
 “In other words, if you don’t already have local SEO setup for the multiple locations of your business, you are missing out on massive traffic and sales.”

 Copywriter and marketer Marc Schenker says local SEO is critical for businesses that operate regionally, especially if they have brick-and-mortar storefronts.
 “Optimizing your local SEO means more website traffic, leads, and conversions since the strategy is more relevant to your base of local customers.
-Think of this focused strategy as a way to help you compete more effectively against larger national brands that have unlimited resources to spend.”
+Think of this focused strategy as a way to help you compete more effectively against larger national brands that have unlimited resources to spend.
+Hone in on what you need and what you offer; seo for dentist clinics will be different from that for a restaurant.
+Keep that in mind.”

 Leverage Local Paid Advertising Campaigns